 “But at the bridal shop, these two women were always going ‘Mummy’,” she mimics in a babyish voice, “and their mother, who was the boss, talked to them as if they were 12.

 “It is so boring, hearing people of my age whining about not getting on with their mothers.
 At some point it has to be resolved, doesn’t it?” says Alex, briskly.
-Hands-on

 “Either resolve it or shut up about it, because frankly it’s a bit pathetic.”
 She sighs.
 “I’ve always been an extrovert, and working in the hotel industry I think

 you have to like people.
 You have to be ready to step out of those swing doors and you’re on stage.”

 I almost think she is about to leap out of her chair with excitement.
 “I’d love to do another project with my mother, you know!” she suddenly announces.
 “Darling, I’d love to do another hotel with you.”

 Her mother sips her espresso steadily.
 Does she feel the same way?
 Amazingly, yes.

 “I don’t know why.
 I need it like a hole in the head,” says Olga.
 “But there was nothing so exciting as doing Tresanton [her first boutique hotel].
 We did everything from the trays to the cleaning.
 Alex, I remember you scrubbing the tables!”

 “One of our great strengths is that we are down-to-earth, hands-on people.
 We don’t mind rolling up our sleeves and scrubbing things down, do we?” says Alex.